SAP-archive/abap-odata-smoke-test/README.md

 Output/Progress can be observed via transaction SLG1, Object "/IWFND/", Subobject "RUNTIME".

-> Depending on the amount of active services, it might take a while!!!
+Flag <test_entity = abap_true.> determines, whether entityset calls are performed (default = on).

-Flag <test_entity = abap_true.> determines, whether entityset calls are performed.
+> ATTENTION: Depending on the amount of active services, it might take a while!!!

 # License